 However, it’s not a full-fledged website builder out of the box (like Squarespace or Wix).

 Don’t freak out, though.
-It’s very easy to install an add-on and turn it into a full-fledged website builder (and trust me, it’ll be way better than Squarespace or Wix).
+It’s very easy to install an add-on and turn it into a full-fledged website builder (and trust me, WordPress is way better than Squarespace or Wix).